Iron Behind the Velvet - Chapter 2

 She showed him how the pocket watch opened and showed him the tiny dials that marked not just the hours and seconds, but the day, the month, the phases of the moon.

-engraved pocket watch with bluebird and spray of stars"Listen."
-Smoothing his hair away from his forehead, tucking back the silken strands, she guided his hand to his ear.
+"Listen." she said, guiding his hand to his ear.
 "It has an odd tick, a heartbeat almost.
 It's old, from my great-grandfather's family.”
-A heaviness of heart rose within her.
-Already she was bereft, but she went on, unwavering.
+A heaviness settled in her breast.
+Already she was bereft.
 “I know time Below is different, but I thought ...
 I thought you could have it to count the days ... the years of our life together."

-Bending to him, lifting his chin, she kissed him – a slow, tender, sure kiss ... a deep and tasting kiss ... a kiss of understanding, of promise.
+She pressured his lowered chin ... kissed him – a slow, tender, sure kiss ... a deep and tasting kiss ... a kiss of understanding, of promise.
 Of time.

 “I ...
 I have something–” He rose and from his dresser retrieved his offering folded in a scrap of dusky blue-grey velvet.
 "I discovered this on the journey I made with Mouse.
 I hope it will always remind you, Catherine ... that my heart ... my heart has found its home."